Wi-Fi and Technology Services

 You are welcome to use these computers to meet a specific need related to the educational materials and services available in the library.

-Windows-based workstations are available for sit-down use on the other floors of the library (Third Floor, Second Floor and Lower Level).
+Windows PC workstations are available for sit-down use on the other floors of the library (Third Floor, Second Floor and Lower Level).

-These computers require you to login using your Princeton Seminary network account.
+These computers require you to log in using your Princeton Seminary network account.

 Laptop loans are available to current Princeton Theological Seminary students, faculty and staff.